ibmresilient/resilient-community-apps/fn_aws_iam/README.md

   * To set up an Integration Server see: [ibm.biz/res-int-server-guide](https://ibm.biz/res-int-server-guide)

-* The following AWS IAM user permissions are required for this integration:
+* An AWS IAM user dedicated for this integration with the following configuration:
-  * A user account which is not the AWS IAM root account user.
+  * User account is not the AWS IAM root account user.
-  * The user is added to an "Administrators" group to which is attached the `AdministratorAccess` policy.
+  * User is added to an "Administrators" group to which is attached the `AdministratorAccess` policy.
-  * An access key is created for the user.
-  * The user access key ID and secret access key are used by the integration.
+  * An access key created for the user.
+The user access key ID and secret access key are used by the integration.

 ---